Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 Option A: Productized Service

-Price it at 2x your current hourly equivalent.
+Price this standardized offer at roughly 2x your current real hourly equivalent.

 Option B: Group Program